 The City of Eugene administers a Liability program to insure damages that may occur as a result of City operations.
 The City is self-insured and purchases supplemental insurance for excess liability.

-Staff in the ERC:
+Staff in the Employee Resource Center

-- Receive and review Claim forms
+- Receive and review claim forms

 - Administer, manage, investigate, and adjust claims arising from municipal operations